 - How to use our home affordability calculator?

-If you have already found a home, and want to know what your monthly mortgage payments will be, try our mortgage calculator.
+💡 If you have already found a home, and want to know what your monthly mortgage payments will be, try our mortgage calculator.
 If you want to find out if it is more profitable to rent or buy a house, check our rent or buy calculator.
-You may also be interested in calculating the size of the loan you need to take as a proportion of the price of the purchased property – the Loan to Value (LTV).

 How much home can I afford?

-When buying a home, one of the most crucial steps is setting the right budget.
+One of the most crucial steps when buying a home is setting the right budget.
 Hardly anybody pays for a home in cash.
 In fact, most of us must take a loan to finance the purchase.
-This raises a questions that bothers many people: "how much home can I afford?" or "what house can I afford?".
+This raises questions that bother many people: "how much home can I afford?" or "what house can I afford?".

-The same rule also states that the total debt of the borrower should be no more than 36% of their pre-tax income.
+The same rule also states that the borrower's total debt should be no more than 36% of their pre-tax income.
 Due to these two figures, this rule is known as the 28/36 rule.
 If you want to check how it works, try our 28/36 rule calculator.

 Obviously, the 28/36 rule is only a rough approximation.
-Sometimes the lender may agree to exceed the thresholds set out in this rule, for example, if you have a very good credit score you may receive a higher maximum debt-to-income ratio.
+Sometimes the lender may agree to exceed the thresholds set out in this rule; for example, if you have an excellent credit score, you may receive a higher maximum debt-to-income ratio.

 However, you should remember that even though you may qualify for the given mortgage amount, it may not be suitable for you.
 Before taking such a serious commitment, you should carefully review your situation.
 It is always a good practice to discuss taking a mortgage with a financial advisor who will help you decide how much you can afford to borrow without stretching your personal budget.